1st South Carolina Colored Infantry Regiment: Legacy and influence

 The regiment was a step in the evolution of Union thinking towards the escaped slaves who crossed their lines.
 Initially they were returned to their owners.
 Next they were considered contraband and employed as laborers.
 Finally the legal fiction that they were property was abandoned and they were allowed to enlist in the Army, although in segregated units commanded by white officers.
-Harriet Tubman served with these men as a cook, nurse, spy, and scout.
-Susie King Taylor, whose husband and other relatives fought with the regiment, also served as a laundress and nurse for the men from August 1862 until mustering out on February 9, 1866.
 As a holdover from the "contraband" days, black privates were paid $10 per month, the rate for laborers, rather than the $13 paid to white privates.
 The men served as the precedent for the over 170,000 "colored" troops who followed them into the Union Army.
+Harriet Tubman served with these men as a nurse in Hunter's regiment.